vdchoi/theratcave.github.io/_posts/2021-01-13-minecraft-realms.markdown

 As The Rat Cave, we naturally need a Realm.
 A Minecraft Realm that is.

-Come join us in The Rat Realm, a server-exclusive Minecraft Ream!
+Come join us in The Rat Realm, a server-exclusive Minecraft Realm!

 ![]({{site.baseurl}}/img/mchouse.jpeg)